 Today, The Mississauga Food Bank has grown into a network with an incredible community impact:

-Through our network, we provide food for almost five million meals each year to vulnerable children, seniors, families, and other neighbours across the city.
+Through our network, we provide food for over five million meals each year to vulnerable children, seniors, families, and other neighbours across the city.

 We’re a federally registered charitable organization that relies on funding from individuals, corporations, foundations and community groups to fund our operations.
 We value transparency and accountability, so we invite you to explore these resources to learn more about how we help our hungry neighbours every day.